-- If it’s valid, the issuer passes it on to the card network, such as Visa or Mastercard, who decides if the issuer or the merchant should pay.
+- If it's valid, the issuer passes it on to the card network, such as Visa or Mastercard, which decides if the issuer or the merchant should pay.
 You may receive a temporary credit at this point.

 - If the merchant needs to pay, the card network contacts their bank, either rejecting it and sending it back to the card network or forwarding it to the merchant.